aframevr/aframe/docs/introduction/getting-started.md

 CodePens](http://codepen.io/mozvr/) and the [A-Frame Hello World CodePen][codepen]:

+**Note:** VR mode currently won't work until the `allowvr` attribute is added to CodePen's I-Frames.

 <p data-height="300" data-theme-id="0" data-slug-hash="BjygdO" data-default-tab="html" data-user="mozvr" class="codepen">See the Pen <a href="http://codepen.io/team/mozvr/pen/BjygdO/">Hello World â A-Frame</a> by Mozilla VR (<a href="http://codepen.io/mozvr">@mozvr</a>) on <a href="http://codepen.io">CodePen</a>.</p>

 ## Grab the Boilerplate